hghcomphys/pantea/README.rst

 -----------------------------
 Defining an atomic descriptor
 -----------------------------

-The following example shows how to create an array of `atomic-centered symmetry functions` (`ACSF`_) for an element.
+This script demonstrates the process of evaluating an array of atomic-centered symmetry functions (`ACSF`_) for a specific element, which can be utilized to evaluate the descriptor values for any structure.
-This descriptor can be applied to a given structure to produce the descriptor values that are required to build machine learning potentials.
+The resulting values can then be used to construct a machine learning potential.

 .. _ACSF: https://aip.scitation.org/doi/10.1063/1.3553717